qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/canvas.rst

 The Map canvas widget is probably the most important widget within QGIS because it shows the map composed from overlaid map layers and allows interaction with the map and layers.
-The canvas shows always a part of the map defined by the current canvas extent.
+The canvas always shows a part of the map defined by the current canvas extent.
 The interaction is done through the use of **map tools**: there are tools for panning, zooming, identifying layers, measuring, vector editing and others.
 Similar to other graphics programs, there is always one tool active and the user can switch between the available tools.

-Map canvas is implemented as :class:`QgsMapCanvas <qgis.gui.QgsMapCanvas>` class in :mod:`qgis.gui` module.
+The map canvas is implemented with the :class:`QgsMapCanvas <qgis.gui.QgsMapCanvas>` class in the :mod:`qgis.gui` module.
 The implementation is based on the Qt Graphics View framework.
 This framework generally provides a surface and a view where custom graphics items are placed and user can interact with them.
 We will assume that you are familiar enough with Qt to understand the concepts of the graphics scene, view and items.
-If not, please make sure to read the `overview of the framework
+If not, please read the `overview of the framework
 <https://doc.qt.io/archives/qt-4.8/graphicsview.html>`_.

-Whenever the map has been panned, zoomed in/out (or some other action triggers a refresh), the map is rendered again within the current extent.
-The layers are rendered to an image (using :class:`QgsMapRendererJob` class) and that image is then displayed in the canvas.
+Whenever the map has been panned, zoomed in/out (or some other action that triggers a refresh), the map is rendered again within the current extent.
+The layers are rendered to an image (using :class:`QgsMapRendererJob` class) and that image is displayed on the canvas.
 The :class:`qgis.gui.QgsMapCanvas` class also controls refreshing of the rendered map.
 Besides this item which acts as a background, there may be more **map canvas items**.
 Typical map canvas items are rubber bands (used for measuring, vector editing etc.) or vertex markers.
-The canvas items are usually used to give some visual feedback for map tools, for example, when creating a new polygon, the map tool creates a rubber band canvas item that shows the current shape of the polygon.
+The canvas items are usually used to give visual feedback for map tools, for example, when creating a new polygon, the map tool creates a rubber band canvas item that shows the current shape of the polygon.
 All map canvas items are subclasses of :class:`QgsMapCanvasItem` which adds